 The 7:6 payout only works cleanly in multiples of $6 ($6 pays $7, $12 pays $14).
 Betting odd amounts rounds down and quietly raises the house edge.

 Yes.
-Unlike the Pass Line, place bets are not contract bets — you can remove or reduce them whenever you like.
+Unlike the Pass Line, place bets are not contract bets.
+You can remove or reduce them whenever you like.